MarkDacurawat/PY_SISv2/README.md

 4. Download And Install SQLite3
    [Download SQLite Precompiled Binary](https://www.sqlite.org/2024/sqlite-tools-win-x64-3450300.zip)

+5. Add the path to the SQLite3 binary to your PATH environment variable.

 ## Usage

 1. Run the main script to launch the application: